Moving to Australia

 The standard of education in Australia is world-renowned and many parents move solely for the benefit of their children.
 The Australian government are devoted to the constant development and growth of both the private and public education sectors.
 Expat parents and children will be able to pick from four schooling options; public, faith-based, private or international.

-The vast majority of children in Australia, around 60%, attend public schools.
+The majority of children in Australia, around 64%, attend government public schools.
 Just like the UK, these are free.
 However, temporary residents may have to pay a small fee until their residency is granted.
 Other than this, only necessities such as school uniforms, stationery and the odd school trip will need to be catered for.
 Parents who see themselves remaining in Australia for the foreseeable future find public schools a much easier way of integrating their children into Australian life and making local friends.

 Private and independent schools in Australia are said to benefit from higher standards of teaching.
 However, due to the government’s active role in education, there is little in the way of difference between free and paid for education.